zulip/zulip/docs/subsystems/auth.md

     * Set `saml_entity_id = http://...` from "Identity Provider Issuer".
     * Download the certificate and put it at the path `zproject/dev_saml.cert`.
 * Now you should have working SAML authentication!
+* You can sign up to the target realm with the account that you've "assigned" in the previous steps (if the account's email address is allowed in the realm, so you may have to change the realm settings to allow the appropriate email domain) and then you'll be able to log in freely.
+Alternatively, you can create an account with the email in any other way, and then just use SAML to log in.

 ### When SSL is required